dhil/pthandlers/README.md

 either the completion of `s2` or a continuation capture within `s2`.
-Capturing the continuation within `f` amounts to synchronising the threads `s2` and `s1`, as the thread `s2` has to unblock `s1` and subsequently block itself.
+Capturing the continuation within `f` amounts to synchronising the threads `s2` and `s1`, as the thread `s2` has to unblock `s1` and subsequently block itself to await being resumed.
 As depicted in Figure 2 below, a continuation capture conceptually replaces the delimiter `del` with a reference, `k`, to the child stack, `s2`, and sets the stack pointer to point to the top of the parent stack, `s1`.
 Similarly, to resume `s2`, the thread `s1` simply has to unblock `s2` and subsequently block itself --- whether `del` gets reinstalled depends on the exact nature of the control operator of choice.
 Following the resumption, the stack pointer is, conceptually, set to point to the top of the child stack `s2`.

 ```
 After stack suspension